fern-propify/propify-openapi/README.md

 # Propify API OpenAPI spec

-This repository contains the [OpenAPI description](/openapi.yml) for <https://docs.getpropify.com/>.
+This repository contains the [OpenAPI description](/openapi.yml).

+## Docs in Stoplight

+Check out what the Propify docs look like in another docs provider, like Stoplight: https://fern-demo.stoplight.io/docs/propify

 ## What is OpenAPI?